-Eleni Hale has spent the previous decade as a journalist and communications strategist.
+Eleni Hale’s first novel Stone Girl will be published under Penguin Random House in May 2018.
+She has spent the previous decade as a journalist and communications strategist.
 She was a reporter at the Herald Sun, has been published across the News Corp mastheads and has ghost-written opinion pieces for SMH, Mamamia and Daily Life to name a few.
-Her piece Fig was released on audio and published in a hardcopy collection as part of the ABC’s In their branches project.
+Her piece Fig was released on audio and published in a hardcopy collection as part of the ABC’s In Their Branches project.
 Eleni has received three major awards through Varuna.
-She is based in Melbourne, has two kids under three and is currently working on her novels.
+She is based in Melbourne, and is currently working on her second novel.

 Tiffiny Hall is founder of health and wellness program TIFFXO.com, an author, expert trainer, journalist and television personality, best known for her role as trainer on The Biggest Loser, which earned her a Logie nomination for Most Popular New Female Talent.
 Currently the resident Health Expert on Channel Ten’s program The Living Room, Tiffiny Hall is one of the highest qualified female martial artists in the world for her age.
 She is a Sixth Dan Black Belt Master Instructor, qualified personal trainer with a Diploma of Sport Coaching, specialising in martial arts.
 Tiff is passionate about creative writing and has published four novels with her next Young Adult novel set for release in 2018.
 She has written four health books and a cookbook.